-(MBBS (Hons), PhD, FRANZCO, FRCOphth (London)
+MBBS (Hons), PhD, FRANZCO, FRCOphth (London)

 Dr Georgia Cleary is a fellowship trained cornea specialist with a research interest in cataract surgery and intraocular lenses.
 She has completed two subspecialty fellowships in cornea and external eye diseases, at the internationally renowned Moorfields Eye Hospital, London and then the Royal Victorian Eye and Ear Hospital, Melbourne.
 During these fellowships she has trained in corneal surgery including corneal transplantation, anterior segment surgery and complex cataract surgery.

-Georgia is a Consultant Ophthalmologist at the Royal Victorian Eye and Ear Hospital, where she worlds in the Corneal Unit, Acute Ophthalmology and Surgical Ophthalmology Services.
+Georgia is a Consultant Ophthalmologist at the Royal Victorian Eye and Ear Hospital, where she works in the Corneal Unit, Acute Ophthalmology and Surgical Ophthalmology Services.
 She manages adults and children in her subspecialist and general ophthalmology practice.
 She is recognised by CASA as a Designated Aviation Ophthalmologist.

-She qualified as a specialist ophthalmologist in London after 6 years of training within the London Speciality School of Ophthalmology, rotating through NHS hospitals in London, Surrey and Kent, UK.
+She qualified as a specialist ophthalmologist in London after 6 years of training within the London Speciality School of Ophthalmology, rotating through NHS hospitals in London, Surrey, and Kent, UK.
 During her specialist training she was awarded the Royal College of Ophthalmologist Crombie in the part 1 membership examination.